Film: The Song of Bernadette

 - "The Reason You Suck" Speech: Sister Vauzous gives Bernadette one at the tail end of the film about how she has never known real suffering, only for Bernadette to reveal that she has been living with the impossibly painful condition tuberculosis of the bone in her legs for years.

 - Taking the Veil: Bernadette is "encouraged" to do this, because the authorities think that having a real-life saint living in the real world is a generally bad idea.
 Bernadette herself would have liked marriage and a family, but doesn't seem too upset at joining the convent instead.
+(The real Bernadette, however, became a nun out of her own volition and because she hated having all the attention on her.)

 - Too Good for This Sinful Earth: Bernadette, of course.